jumidev/terraform-modules-auto-azurerm/storage/storage_container/README.md

 }

 inputs = {
-   name = "name of storage_container"
+   name = "The name of the Container which should be created within the Storage Account..."
    # storage_account_name → set in tfstate_inputs
 }